ftrackhq/integrations/projects/framework-photoshop/README.md

 If the build fails and Photoshop is using beta or experimental dependencies published to Test PyPi, use the `--testpypi` flag to build the plugin.

+To build from source, not involving PyPi, use the `--from_source` flag.

 ### Build documentation